 If you have a ticket that has not yet gone to a conviction, the first option is to simply pay the fine and plead guilty to the offence(s).
 Doing so will result in your conviction and may lead to licensing or insurance issues.

 If you have gone to trial and been convicted by the court, you could decide to either simply pay the fine or, if appropriate, pursue an appeal to have the matter brought back before the court.
 Paying the fine completes your involvement with the court.
 An option in filing an appeal would be to ask the court to set aside the conviction and fine issued against you until your appeal is ruled on.
 If the court imposed fine is not paid by the set deadline, you could always apply to the court for an extension of time to pay.
-If your licence is suspended due to non-payment, you will have to address the outstanding fine before being able to reinstate your licence.
+If your license is suspended due to non-payment, you will have to address the outstanding fine before being able to reinstate your license.

 If you have been issued a ticket that went to a non-response conviction, you could opt to pursue a reopening or appeal of the conviction.
-Doing so would let you apply to the court to have your matter brought back for your intended defence to be provided. if you simply wish to pay the fine and reinstate your licence, you may have to pay a licence reinstatement fee with the MTO.
+Doing so would let you apply to the court to have your matter brought back for your intended defence to be provided. if you simply wish to pay the fine and reinstate your license, you may have to pay a license reinstatement fee with the MTO.
 The Service Ontario website can provide you with details of reinstatement payment as well as how to pay your fine online.

 If you have been issued a ticket or summons that has not gone to a conviction, you may contest the charge(s) at court to provide your defence and to potentially seek out a reduction of the charge(s) and penalties.
 While your matter is before the court, your driving record remains clear of any record of conviction, the offence is not visible to third parties such as an employer or insurance company, and no penalties are due to the court by you.